Wolfbatcat/ao3-rose-pine/readme.md

 <details>
 <summary>2.
 Add a color variation</summary>

-Skip this step if you only want the Dawn scheme.

 1. Create another skin titled something like `[BBC] Rosé Pine Moon`.
 2. Paste the alternate color-scheme CSS into the CSS field.
 See:
     - `theme_rosepinedawn.css` (Rosé Pine Dawn)